First TRIBE in Egypt signed for Baymount Sokhna in a strategic move by Accor and MAVEN Development

 Supported by infrastructure expansion, mixed-use development and rising second-home demand, Ain Sokhna is emerging as a strategic extension of Cairo’s urban expansion and a growing leisure destination.

-Raki Phillips, Regional President for the Premium, Midscale & Economy division across the Middle East & Africa & Türkiye at Accor said: “Egypt remains a priority growth market for Accor, supported by strong tourism fundamentals and increasing demand for new hospitality experiences.
+Raki Phillips, Regional President, Middle East & Africa and Turkey for Accor, said: “Egypt remains a priority growth market for Accor, supported by strong tourism fundamentals and increasing demand for new hospitality experiences.
 Our partnership with MAVEN Developments reflects our shared long-term confidence in the country and in Ain Sokhna’s evolution as a premier leisure hub.
 The launch of TRIBE in Egypt marks a key milestone in diversifying our portfolio and introducing a bold, design-driven concept that will resonate strongly with today’s travelers.”

 MAVEN Developments stands as a leading real estate developer with a nationwide portfolio exceeding 5,000 keys in multiple destinations, supported by a rapidly expanding pipeline of premium mixed-use and residential communities.
 Following the successful launch of its flagship development Baymount in Al Galala, Ain Sokhna strategically located adjacent to Egypt’s International Sea Gateway Marina, the company has taken a decisive step into the hospitality sector.
 This strategic expansion seamlessly complements MAVEN’s diversified real estate portfolio, reinforcing its vision of delivering fully integrated lifestyle destinations across all its developments.